 - Firstly, 263 users having an error is just a pretty poor experience.
 I don’t want anyone having a poor experience

-- If 90% of those visitors are not existing customer, then they surely won’t become a customer if they experience an error.
+- If 90% of those visitors are not existing customers, then they surely won’t become a customer if they experience an error.
 That’s potential lost revenue

 - If 10% of those visitors came from a paid advertising source (26 visitors) where we, perhaps, have paid $5 per click, that would be $130 already wasted on bringing somebody to the site and then dumping them on an error page.
 That’s real money already wasted, not just hypothetical future revenue (which could be a lot higher!)